 The digital solution is extremely effective in China, even more so than in western countries.

-An in-depth understanding of the Chinese tourist and how the local market operates is vital for promoting the UK as top holiday destination in China.
+An in-depth understanding of the Chinese tourist and how the local market operates is vital for promoting the UK as a top holiday destination in China.
 There is an opportunity to capitalize on the positive perception many Chinese visitors have of the country with a particular focus on London.

-Due to tourists predominantly searching for information and booking holidays online one must understand the digital market and have close connections in China that enable the implementation of a marketing strategy.
+Due to tourists predominantly searching for information and booking holidays online, one must understand the digital market and have close connections in China that enable the implementation of a marketing strategy.
 We are a highly reputable digital agency with a unique and specialist understanding of what the Chinese tourist is looking for, we specialize in implementing an effective strategy in this complex market.